Standing in Light

 — by Robert Louis Stevenson

-When I was a young girl, sitting in the back seat of our family Studebaker as my father drove my brother, my mother, and me through the vast canyons above Salt Lake City for a Sunday outing, or swinging alone in our butterfly-filled backyard under poplar trees in my creaking metal swing set, mostly dreaming of nothing, I’d suddenly feel a sharp, sweet ache suffuse my entire being.
+When I was a young girl, sitting in the back seat of our family Studebaker while my father drove my brother, my mother, and me through the vast canyons above Salt Lake City for a Sunday outing, or swinging alone in our butterfly-filled backyard under poplar trees in my creaking metal swing set, dreaming of nothing, I’d suddenly feel a sharp, sweet ache suffuse my entire being.
 Sometimes the feeling was so intense I’d have to close my eyes to contain it, this sense of overwhelm at the beauty of the world.
-It was a big, big feeling, an involuntary full-body gasp of delight and also — I think — a tandem hit of fear that it was all too wonderful to be true, this world, this life; that it might somehow disappear in an instant at the snap of some distant high god’s casual fingers.
+It was a big, big feeling, an involuntary full-body gasp of delight and also — I think — a tandem hit of fear that it was all too wonderful to be true, the earth, this life; that it might somehow disappear in an instant at the snap of some distant high god’s casual fingers.

 I can recall the faded days of childhood only in flickering inner snapshots, but I remember that swooping wonder clearly, although the memory is only a pale echo of what I once felt so fiercely.
 The sights and sounds and smells and touch of life, which a child’s fresh senses drink in, translate effortlessly into love of the world.
 All lucky children share that early awe and ecstasy.
 They feel, we once felt, that to exist on this earth we are made for is joy.